isomerpages/singapore-customs-old/_ACTS/authorised-transit-trader.md

 ## How to Apply?

-Qualified traders who are interested in becoming an ATT, please submit the ATT application form.
+Qualified traders who are interested in becoming an ATT, please submit the [ATT application form](https://form.gov.sg/5f83db6857b6f30011dadd06){:target="_blank"}.

 We will contact you to follow up on your application.

-For further assistance, kindly contact us at customs_schemes@customs.gov.sg.
+For further assistance, kindly contact us at [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).